TMang0/Restaurant_Project/README.md

 # Restaurant_Project
-Restaurant project made with HTML / CSS / JS
+Restaurant project

 This project was created for the BIT Bootcamp

+Technologies used:
+-HTML
+-CSS / Bootstrap
+-JS